arfazkhan/thewatchlist/README.md

 ---

-Thank you for using **The Watch List**!
+Thank you for using **The WatchList.**!
 We hope you enjoy your cinematic journey.
 For any questions or feedback, please feel free to open an issue or contact the project maintainers.